exakat/php-dictionary/dictionary/testable.ini.rst

 + No direct output
 + No usage of ``exit()``

-The golden rule: ``If you can't write a test for it without setting up the whole world first, the code is not testable``.
+The golden rule: ``If it is not possible to write a test for it without setting up the whole world first, the code is not testable``.

 See also `Improve your PHP code testability <https://dev.to/fabiothiroki/improve-your-php-code-testability-1onb>`_ and `Manual:Writing testable PHP code <https://www.mediawiki.org/wiki/Manual:Writing_testable_PHP_code>`_.